MightyMoud/sidekick/README.md

 Just make sure the following is true:
 - VPS running Ubuntu - LTS recommended
-- SSH Public Key availble on your machine to login to VPS.
+- SSH Public Key available on your machine to login to VPS.

 That's it!
 ### VPS Setup